A New Connective in Natural Deduction, and its Application to Quantum Computing: Harmony and excessiveness

+that reduces to $X$.
+In other words, the rule $\wedge$-i puts the proofs $\pi_1$ and $\pi_2$ in a box, but the box can be opened and the proofs can be taken out of it.

-The situation is different with an excessive connective: the excess of information, required by the introduction rule, and not returned by the elimination rule in the form of an extra hypothesis in the required proof of $C$ is lost.
-For example, the information contained in the proof $\pi_2$ is present in the proof $\pi$
+With harmonious deduction rules, when a proof is built with an introduction rule, the proofs of its premises remain accessible.
+We call this property {\it information preservation}.
+The situation is different with excessive deduction rules: the excess of information, required by the introduction rule, and not returned by the elimination rule in the form of an extra hypothesis in the required proof of $C$ is lost.
+For example, the occurrence of $\pi_2$ in the proof